BryceInouye/cs24/labs/voxhop/EXAMPLE.md

 ### Overview

 The route queries employ the **A search algorithm**, a pathfinding technique that incorporates heuristics to find the shortest path from a source (src) to a destination (dst).
 Initially, I implemented **Breadth-First Search (BFS)**, which systematically explores neighboring points until it reaches the destination.
-To upgrade this to A*, I introduced heuristics, particularly the Manhattan distance, calculated as
+To upgrade this to A*, I introduced heuristics, particularly the Manhattan distance, calculated as:

 $$|x-x_{0}| + |y-y_{0}| + |z-z_{0}|$$